Three Rivers District: Political control

 The council has been under no overall control since a by-election in August 2024, having previously been under Liberal Democrat majority control since 2018.
-The leaders of the council have been Liberal Democrats (or their predecessors, the SDP–Liberal Alliance) since 1986, including through some periods of minority administrations.

 The first election to Three Rivers District Council was held in 1973, initially acting as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control since 1974 has been as follows: